jerryfromearth/ett-track-players/README.md

 If you have a web server, please download the code (https://github.com/jerryfromearth/ett-track-players/archive/refs/heads/main.zip), edit `players.json` and upload the folder to your website.

-If you don't have a web server, welcome to just share with my humble server.
+If you don't have a web server, welcome to just use my github page.
 You can customize the link to include the player IDs you want to track.
-For example, http://ett.jerryhong.net/?ids=4008,4009 would track the players with id 4008 and 4009.
+For example, https://jerryfromearth.github.io/ett-track-players/?ids=4008,4009 would track the players with id 4008 and 4009.
 (Player IDs can be found on https://www.elevenvr.net/)

 ## To develop